thomas-roth/DigiTime/README.md

 # THIS IS DIGITIME
-With the rising importance of electronic devices and social media your digital wellbeing has never been more important than now.
+With the rising importance of electronic devices and social media, your digital wellbeing has never been more important than now.
 Hi, I’m Thomas Roth from Germany and **this is DigiTime**; *the* website to manage your digital health and productivity.

 ## What is DigiTime?